Official Accompanists 2023

 You can return to STARDOM at any time to check the box, but ensure you do so NO LATER THAN 2 WEEKS BEFORE THE FESTIVAL AND ALWAYS CONTACT THE ACCOMPANIST.

 You can use your own accompanist if you prefer, or you can perform unaccompanied.
 Most soloists perform with an accompanist.
 While performing with an Accompanist is optional, if the music you select requires accompaniment, then the adjudicator may penalise your performance if you perform without an accompanist.

 Pre-recorded backing music is not permitted in any sections.

 We are not offering an official accompanist for the VCE Music Recital section in 2024.
 If you are entering the VCE Music Recital section this year and need an accompanist, you are more than welcome to contact any of our Accompanists above.
 All are very fine musicians and are very experienced accompanists.

 We strongly recommend that you have a rehearsal with the Accompanist.
 Please note that rehearsals are NOT included in your entry fee.
 While rehearsals with the Accompanist are not compulsory, they are strongly recommended for all senior sections and highly desirable for all others.
 Even a single rehearsal is beneficial to sort out phrasing, tempo and other details, and gives your performance greater musicality.
 Best of all, you will be far more prepared and relaxed for your performance.

 Please contact the Official Accompanist for your Discipline privately to ask about their rates and to arrange a rehearsal time as soon as possible and no later than 2 weeks before your performance day.

-If you are unable to arrange a rehearsal time, please send a copy of the accompaniment music to the Accompanist as soon as possible and no later than 2 weeks before the Festival so that the Accompanist has time to prepare.
+Even if you are unable to arrange a rehearsal time, then please send a copy of the accompaniment sheet music to the Accompanist as soon as possible and no later than 2 weeks before the Festival so that the Accompanist has time to read over your music and prepare.